bangcorrupt/hacktribe/README.md

 ## Features
 - Sampling
 - All filters
-- Dual, Octave, Ring Mod, Chip oscillators
+- All oscillators + more
 - Hardware agnostic

 ## How To